martinrebo/martinrebo/docs/AI/Deeplearning.md

 Syllabus:

-  * How to obtain Vector represantiton of Data
+  * How to obtain Vector representation of Data
   * Search for similar vectors
   * Approximate nearest neighbours
   * Sparse, Dense, Hybrid Search